 Level 1 and 2 Bach flower essence training courses generally cost $325 to $350 for each class, including course materials.
 Level 3 Practitioner training costs around $850.

 Practitioners who have completed Level 3 training through the Bach International Education Program (BIEP) are eligible to apply for certification, and for inclusion in the Dr. Edward Bach Foundation's International Register as a Bach Foundation Registered Practitioner (BFRP).
 You may also use Bach flower essence training as part of your Continuing Education Units for massage therapists licensed by the National Certification Board for Therapeutic Massage and Bodywork.

 According to the National Center for Complementary and Alternative Medicine (NCCAM), interest in the use of natural healing products has been on the rise for at least a few decades.
-The 2007 National Health Interview Survey reported that 17.7 percent of adults had used a natural or botanical product over the previous year.
 And with only about 150 Bach Foundation Registered Practitioners in the United States, the market is open for skilled practitioners with Bach flower essence training.

 Is a Flower Essences Career Right for You?

 Flower essence healing requires not only comprehensive knowledge of the 38 flower essences, but also highly developed communication skills, as well as compassion and sensitivity for your clients' emotional state.
 With Bach flower essence training, you can help encourage positive, healthful thinking in your clients through the use of natural, safe remedies.

 Sources: The Bach Centre, BachFlowerEducation.com, Bach Original Flower Remedies: Nelson's Natural World, Embody Serenity, Lasting Balance, Sirkin Creative Living Center, National Center for Complementary and Alternative Medicine.

 Related Natural Health Articles